Ice of fame

 MATRA BB BERTONE

-MERCEDES BENZ 300 SLS
+MERCEDES-BENZ 300 SLS

-MERCEDES C111
+MERCEDES-BENZ C111

 MERCURY COUGAR XR-7